Post two of seven, in section About Practice

 Rather than following a dogma that exists outside of you, the path is about becoming sensitive to the ways that the depths of experience manifest themselves through you as much as a it is about opening to Universal truths and experiences.

-An aspect of navigating your path successfully is starting by recognising that there are almost endless different spiritual practices out there in the world.
-Different practices open different portals or doorways into different aspects of experience and it takes a bit of time and detective work to find out which practices will be most beneficial, meaningful and effective for you.
+It’s also true that different practices open different portals or doorways into different aspects of experience and it can take a bit of time and detective work to find out which practices will be most beneficial, meaningful and effective for you.

-Setting your intentions for practice is a way of giving space to the depths of your being.
-It can help you understand what makes you you and can give you the tools to be able to communicate and share this with others.
-It also gives you a compass to navigate from, rather than feeling around aimlessly in the dark.
+Setting your intentions for practice is a way of giving space to the depths of your being – it can help you understand what makes ‘you’ ‘you’ and gives you a compass to navigate your awakening journey with, rather than having to feel around in the dark hoping to discover what you want from practice.

 Everyone has intentions, assumptions and desires within them and if these things are left in the unconscious, they will drive you on a subtle level that you aren’t aware of.
 They become a shadow.
 By making your core intentions conscious, you are bringing them into the light and giving yourself the capacity to work with them.

 Being in touch with the naturalness of all experience doesn’t mean that you have to let go of the parts of you that feel broken, difficult, imperfect or challenging.
 It means that those imperfections are part of what makes up the whole of you in this moment.
 It also doesn’t mean that you have to accept the world or yourself as you are and do nothing about it.
-The desire to heal, grow, awaken or change are all an important aspect of that naturalness; however, connecting to your underlying buddha nature allows you to approach growth from a place of self-worth, rather than self-critique.
+The desire to heal, grow, awaken or change are all an important aspect of that naturalness.
+However, connecting to some kind of fundamental goodness allows you to approach growth from a place of self-worth, rather than self-hatred.

 Intention Setting

-Below is an intention setting exercise, which is designed to allow you to be yourself.
-This exercise allows you to start where you are, by bringing your unique desires and ways of relating to awakening into conscious experience.
+Below is a simple intention setting exercise.
+This exercise invites you to start where you are, by bringing your unique perspective and experiences of awakening into conscious experience.

 Exercise